jenna-winkler/beeAI-competitive-analysis-workflow/README.md

 3. Conducting Web Research: Uses the Tavily API to gather relevant data about each competitor.
 4. Categorizing Findings: Analyzes the data and categorizes the key insights.
 5. Generating a Final Report: Compiles all findings into a markdown-based summary.

-## How to Use

-1. The script will prompt you to enter an industry or a list of competitors.
-2. It will then run through the workflow steps, providing logs and insights along the way.
-3. Upon completion, it will output the final competitive analysis.

-## Visual

 ```mermaid
 stateDiagram-v2